Anti-Haitian sentiment in the Dominican Republic

-Anti-Haitian sentiment (Antihaitianismo; Antihaitienisme) is prejudice or social discrimination against Haitians in the Dominican Republic.
+Anti-Haitian sentiment (Antihaitianismo; L'anti-haïtianisme) is prejudice or social discrimination against Haitians in the Dominican Republic.

 Anti-Haitian sentiment includes prejudice against, hatred of, or discrimination against Haitians due to their physical appearance, culture, lifestyle, and language.
 It is intimately tied with anti-Blackness and classism.

 Anti-Haitian sentiment in the Dominican Republic

 Origins: 16th century through 19th century

 Human Rights Watch has stated in their reports that the differences between Haitians and Dominicans can be based on colonial times from linguistic, cultural, and racial differences.
 For instance, the Dominican Republic was governed by the Spanish, and thus acquired part of their culture from the Spanish, mixed with Africans and Native Americans.
-Haiti, on the other hand, was governed by the French, and its culture is a mixture of French, African and Native American.
+Haiti was governed by the French, and its culture is a mixture of French, African and Native American.
 The majority of Haiti's population is descended almost entirely from African slaves, while Dominicans possess a multiracial mix of Spanish, African and Indigenous ancestry.
 It is evident that historical background is related between the two countries, however, there are major cultural divisions.